make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 # Feature #1: Random points on a planet

-- Suppose that we want to ...
+- Suppose that we want to generate "random" points on a fictitious planet based on an initial "seed" such that every player will see the exact same pattern given the same initial seed
 - Break this down into two steps:
   - Generating random numbers
   - Mapping random numbers to points on a planet